Penrith

 Employment performance in Penrith has been below expectations when compared to most other areas nationally

-However, professional & technical services had a limited presence at 5.9% compared to the regional level of 11.5%.
-As per the Census, there were 1.1 workers for every resident in Penrith, indicating it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Over the 12 months to September 2025, labour force levels decreased by 3.7% while employment declined by 2.3%, resulting in a fall of 1.3 percentage points in the unemployment rate.
-In comparison, Greater Sydney recorded employment growth of 2.1%, labour force growth of 2.4%, with unemployment rising by 0.2 percentage points.
-State-level data to 25-Nov showed NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compared favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Penrith.
-These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
-Applying these industry-specific projections to Penrith's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years.
+However, professional & technical services have limited presence at 5.9%, compared to the regional average of 11.5%.
+There are 1.1 workers per resident, indicating Penrith functions as an employment hub attracting workers from nearby areas.
+Between September 2024 and September 2025, labour force levels decreased by 3.7% while employment declined by 2.3%, leading to a fall in unemployment rate of 1.3 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.1%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Penrith's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment